Providentia

 I am by myself but not alone.
 They are near me, always.

-It’s another strikingly beautiful California morning and I have six hours before my flight home.
+It's another strikingly beautiful California morning and I have six hours before my flight home.
 Before returning, I want to say goodbye to the Pacific Ocean.
 Yes, I talk to water.
 I speak to the spirit within the forms of trees, plants, animals, and rocks.
-What is seen is made from things not visible.
-What is not visible can be addressed and, if I listen, can advise.
-It’s not an anthropomorphic tendency but a belief that I am truly connected to everything and that everything has a spirit.
 I sometimes fail to notice, not because there is no spirit, but because my vision is clouded.

 The ocean has always been a special place for me and the Pacific coast is where I spent some wonderful days with my lovely daughter, Megan.
 Although born in New Jersey, there was always a touch of the California girl in her.
 As I drive toward the coast, I stop at Malibu State Creek Park for what was planned to be a brief rest stop.
 There's a $3.00 entry fee, a bargain.
 I park the car, hit the restroom, and then, noticing the signs for the trailhead, I decide to hike around Stokes Canyon.
 Not always, but often enough, the spontaneity of such decisions yields positive outcomes.

 The trail is well maintained and I walk past fallen trees, cut up and moved off the trail, and through a camping area where a few tents are pitched.
-The fauna is captivating and I am frequently tempted to stop and take a photo.
+The fauna is captivating, and I am often tempted to stop and take photos.
 But I realize that if I succumb to the urge, I will secure a pretty picture but surely lose a momentary pleasure that cannot be recovered.
 I remind myself that I am here to experience the trail, not document it.
 I put my phone back in my pocket and walk on.

 I also recall doing my best disco steps to Donna Summer's "Bad Girl," and a delightful conversation with Ryan, who officiated the ceremony.
 As I continue to sit, the memories come and go and finally I am quiet and still.
 A breeze is gently blowing and although there's a touch of melancholy, I feel content.
 Then a sadness begins to set in.
 Feelings of nostalgia and a yearning for something/someplace else arise and I want to be anywhere but here and now.